Reasoning-Aware Multimodal Fusion for Hateful Video Detection

-Our main contributions are: 1) Adversarial reasoning for nuanced and intent-aware semantic understanding.
-We propose a structured adversarial reasoning pipeline that generates objective descriptions, hate-assumed interpretations, and non-hate-assumed interpretations.
+Our main contributions are: 1) {Contrastive} reasoning for nuanced and intent-aware semantic understanding.
+We propose a structured {contrastive} reasoning pipeline that generates objective descriptions, hate-assumed interpretations, and non-hate-assumed interpretations.
 This design provides complementary semantic views, enabling the understanding of nuanced hateful content in subtle contexts, improving robustness to nuanced scenarios.
 2) LGCF and SCA for comprehensive multimodal fusion.
 We introduce LGCF to jointly capture local salient cues and global temporal patterns, and propose SCA to achieve fine-grained multimodal semantic interaction.
 This facilitates efficient fusion of heterogeneous modalities whilst integrating high-level reasoning signals.
 3) Extensive experiments on HateMM and MultiHateClip demonstrate state-of-the-art performance, with improvements of 3\% in Macro-F1 and 7\% in hate class recall.
-The source codes and data required to reproduce our results are available at \url{https://anonymous.4open.science/r/RAMF-FB34} and will be made public.